Equivalence of Extended $U(1)$ Chern-Simons and Reshetikhin-Turaev TQFTs: Surgery Invariants from Abelian Gauge Groups

 where \((\operatorname{Im}\mathcal L)^\#\) denotes the dual lattice with respect to the standard pairing.
 The degenerate formula is essential from the TQFT point of view, since intermediate bordisms produced by cutting and gluing naturally lead to singular surgery matrices.
-A useful refinement of \eqref{eq:reciprocity-nondeg} was later given by Deloup and Turaev \cite{deloup2005}, who made the signature phase explicit:
+A useful refinement of \eqref{eq:reciprocity-nondeg} was later given by Deloup and Turaev \cite{deloup2005}, who made the signature phase explicit: This is equivalent to \eqref{eq:reciprocity-nondeg} once one fixes the square-root branch by the signature of \(\mathcal L\).